-Dental implants are longer lasting than other tooth replacement options and are much more natural looking.
+Dental implants, such as Dental Implants Hamilton are longer lasting than other tooth replacement options and are much more natural looking.
 The implant itself replaces the root or roots of missing teeth.
 They are an excellent option for those who have enough bone density and quantity of bone to support the implant.

 A dental implant is actually three parts working together.

 The first part is a titanium implant, which is the actual implant part.
 This post is secured into the bone, where the original tooth’s roots used to be, during an implant surgery.
 It provides a secure base for the tooth replacement to attach on to.